 Are you new to the software testing field or looking to switch careers and move to testing?
 Or you are a pro at software testing but still want to see what all qualities of a good software tester you already possess.
 If you belong to any of the above three categories then you landed at the right place.

 Hey guys!
-I am Kuldeep Rana, currently working as Test Automation Lead in an MNC, handling complex projects on Big-data, machine learning, e-commerce and education domain.
-With over 8 years of experience in different forms of testing, today I have compiled a list of 10 must-have qualities that a Software Tester must possess.
+I am a software testing professional with experience in handling complex projects in Big-data, Machine learning, E-commerce, and the education domain.
+With over 10 years of experience in different forms of testing, today I have compiled a list of 10 must-have qualities that a Software Tester must possess.
 So, let’s get started.

 1. Empathy With Customer Or End-User

 According to me, the first and foremost quality that a tester must possess is empathy with the client, customer or the end-user.
 By empathy I mean, the tester should put himself in the shoes of the end-user of the application.

 Instead of focusing on the “what is going to be developed” part, a tester should focus on “how it is going to be used” part.
 You should always have the bigger picture in mind about the usage of the application.
 Who will use it?
 How will they use it?
 What is the technical expertise of the end-user?
 Is the application really user-friendly?

 As a QA you should always have these questions in mind.

 Well, this may come as a surprise to you but believe me it is one of the most important traits that a tester should have.